Joehuu/osu-wiki/wiki/Performance_troubleshooting/en.md

 ## The types of "lag"

-It is quite difficult to provide support when every kind of issue is grouped under the single word “lag”, so let’s start by defining some terms for specific scenarios.
+If the above doesn't work for your system, it may be a problem with the game.
+But it is quite difficult to provide support when every kind of issue is grouped under the single word “lag”, so let’s start by defining some terms for specific scenarios with bullet points to diagnose and report.

 ### Audio stuttering

 The actual audio track of the beatmap rewinds in time, or glitches out.
 Basically, when the game lags, you can hear it in the audio.
-When diagnosing or reporting, it may help to:

 - Check whether it happens on all available audio devices.
 If you're using a USB headset, try connecting via analog output on your PC instead.
 - On osu!(stable), check whether turning on `Audio compatibility mode` in settings helps.

 ### Spike frame

 During gameplay, everything on the screen stops for long enough to be detrimental to the gameplay experience.
 This may happen more than once, at random or at consistent intervals.
-When diagnosing or reporting, it may help to:

 - Count how many times it happens in an average play session.
 - Check whether it always happens.